peteroupc/numbers-java/api/com.upokecenter.numbers.ERational.md

 **Returns:**

-* The sum of the two numbers.
-Returns not-a-number (NaN) if this object is NaN.
+* The sum of the two numbers, that is, this arbitrary-precision rational number plus a 32-bit signed integer.

 ### Subtract
     public ERational Subtract​(int v)